TIBCOSoftware/snappydata/README.md

 > To download the larger data set run this command from the shell:
 > $ ./download_full_airlinedata.sh ../data   (Is this correct?)
 > Then, go back to the SQL shell and re-run the 'create_and_load_column_table.sql' script.
+> You will need to change the script to point at this data set.
 > You could re-run the OLAP queries to note the performance.

 ```sql